Denisovan

+DNA evidence suggests they had dark skin, eyes, and hair, and had a Neanderthal-like build.
+Based on the Harbin cranium, like other archaic humans, the skull is low and long, with massively developed brow ridges, wide eye sockets, and a large mouth.
+The two existing Denisovan mandibles show that like Neanderthals, the Denisovans lacked a chin.
+Like modern humans and the much earlier Homo antecessor, but unlike Neanderthals, the face is rather flat, but with a larger nose.
+However, they had larger molars which are reminiscent of Middle to Late Pleistocene archaic humans and australopithecines.
+The cranial capacity and therefore the brain size of the Denisovans was within the range of modern humans and Neanderthals.

-Denisovans apparently interbred with modern humans, with the highest percentages (roughly 5%) occurring in Melanesians, Aboriginal Australians, and Filipino Negritos.
-This distribution suggests that there were Denisovan populations across Eurasia, the Philippines, and New Guinea and/or Australia, but this is unconfirmable.
-Introgression into modern humans may have occurred as recently as 30,000 years ago in New Guinea, which, if correct, might indicate this population persisted as late as 14,500 years ago.
+Denisovans interbred with modern humans, with a high percentage (roughly 5%) of Denisovan DNA occurring in Melanesians, Aboriginal Australians, and Filipino Negritos.
+In contrast, 0.2% derives from Denisovan ancestry in mainland Asians and Native Americans.
+In a 2018 study, South Asians were found to have levels of Denisovan admixture similar to that seen in East Asians.
+Another study found that the highest Denisovan ancestry is inferred in Oceanians (~2.0%), while most populations of Native Americans, East Asians, and South Asians have similar amounts (~0.1%).
+This distribution suggests that there were Denisovan populations across Asia.
 There is also evidence of interbreeding with the Altai Neanderthal population, with about 17% of the Denisovan genome from Denisova Cave deriving from them.
 A first-generation hybrid nicknamed "Denny" was discovered with a Denisovan father and a Neanderthal mother.
-Additionally, 4% of the Denisovan genome comes from an unknown archaic human species which diverged from modern humans over one million years ago.
+Additionally, 4% of the Denisovan genome comes from an unknown archaic human species, which diverged from modern humans over one million years ago.